 Milton Keynes – still growing, still young in spirit

 Exploring the Floodplain Forest Nature Reserve

-- A very active Civil Society – Citizens:mk, Wolverton Urb Farm, Transition Town MK, a vigorous U3A, numerous choirs, dance centres, and two excellent museums (one the nationally known Bletchley Park, home of the code breakers).
+- A very active civil society – including Citizens:mk, Wolverton Urb Farm, Transition Town MK, a vigorous U3A, numerous choirs, dance centres and two excellent museums (one the nationally known Bletchley Park, home of the World War Two codebreakers).

-- An ecumenical and inter-faith success story including: the city-centre Cornerstone Church; the Quaker Centre (where Still Green was born), a Synagogue, Gurdwara, Mosques, a Buddhist Temple, a stone circle beside Willen Lake (a Millennium project)
+- An ecumenical and inter-faith success story – including the city-centre Christ the Cornerstone Church, the Quaker Centre (where Still Green was born), a synagogue, gurdwaras, a Hindu centre, mosques, a Buddhist temple, a stone circle beside Willen Lake (a Millennium project).

-- The market towns of Stony Stratford, Newport Pagnell and Bletchley, with their independent shops, markets and festivals as well as our modern city centre
+- The market towns of Stony Stratford, Wolverton, Newport Pagnell and Bletchley, with their independent shops, local activities and festivals, as well as our modern city centre.

-- A lively arts scene – not just the City Centre theatre and art gallery, but public art across the city, the Stables in Wavendon, and Arts Central, an incubator of young arts-based enterprise.
+- A lively arts scene – including not just the city centre Milton Keynes Theatre and The Gallery, but public art across the city, independent cinemas, The Stables (the renowned music venue) and Arts Central (an incubator of young arts-based enterprise).